Buy Altcoins USA (Buying Guide 2021)

 Alright, so you want to buy some altcoins.
 First things first, a quick crash course on buying crypto in general.

-Cryptocurrencies are bought through exchanges.
+Cryptocurrencies are bought through exchanges, and if you need help choosing one, check out our Best US Cryptocurrency Exchange list.
 Once you’ve signed up with one, you can log in, and use your preferred payment method to buy and trade cryptocurrencies on the crypto exchange.

 Our favourite exchange is Coinbase, it’s easy to sign up and they have an incredible app which makes trading a breeze.

 - Register for an account with Coinbase.

 - Click the “Trade” button.